gvwilson/sdxpy/src/persist/index.md

     but can lead to some information being lost.
     For example,
-    if instances of a program's `User` class are saved as dictionaries, the program that reads data will wind up with dictionaries instead of users.
+    if instances of a program's `User` class are saved as dictionaries, the program that reads data may wind up with dictionaries instead of users.

 1. Save class definitions as well as objects' values so that when a program reads saved data